 The Ignite Student Design Competition is a CSC initiative to expose upcoming professionals in the industry to a mock project for a real client.
 Students develop their submissions – with a focus on the importance of quality documents – aided by input from multiple industry representatives and the client.

-The event is a fast-paced weekend affair commencing at 5pm on Friday night and ending at 11:59pm on Sunday.
-The CSC-assigned teams, meeting for the first time at the Kick-off event, are a mix of Architectural Technologists and Interior Designers from both schools.
+The event is a fast-paced affair commencing this year with a tradeshow and Kickoff Night on Wednesday, February 27, 2019, followed by 2 intense weekend days with peers and mentors ending at 11:59pm on Sunday, March 3.
+The CSC-assigned teams, meeting for the first time at the Kick-off event, are a mix of Architectural Technologists, Project Managers and Interior Designers from both schools.

-CSC is planning for a late January 2018 weekend competition followed by the Awards’ Night gala in early February.
+CSC is planning for a mid-March Awards’ Night gala.
 A variety of prizes are awarded based on input from industry mentors and judges.

-With CSC Calgary Chapter mentors acting as “the bridge” between both schools and students, the competition is scheduled to take place “live” over a weekend in late January 2018.
+With CSC Calgary Chapter mentors acting as “the bridge” between both schools and students, the competition is scheduled to take place “live” over a weekend in early March 2019.
 Part of the competition rules dictate that each design team must take one part of their design concept and write a specification section along with evidence of “logged” help of industry mentors such as specification writers, architects, interior designers, or manufacturer representatives who will be available for consultation on each of the two days of the competition.

-Both Mount Royal University Interior Design professors and SAIT School of Architectural Technology academic chairs are in full support of the CSC IGNITE- Student Design Competition.
-They are fully engaged, ready to help and fully participate with CSC Calgary in the second edition of this 3-day event.
+Mount Royal University Interior Design professors, SAIT School of Architectural Technology academic chair and SAIT Construction Project Management academic chair are in full support of the CSC Ignite- Student Design Competition.
+They are fully engaged, ready to help and fully participate with CSC Calgary in the third edition of this 3-day event.